Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/spacerblast.rst

 Before you run
 --------------

 ``cctk spacerblast`` requires you to provide the sequences you wish to search in the form of a blast database.
-This can be acheived simply using the ``makeblastdb`` command.
+This can be acheived simply using the ``makeblastdb`` command from NCBI BLAST+ which is included in the conda installation of CCTK.
 However, before making your blastdb, please confirm that your sequences meet the following requirements:

 1. No pipe symbols ("|") in any of your fasta headers.
 2. None of the fasta headers in the sequences are the same.